slackapi/bolt-js/docs/_future/deploy_your_app.md

 After creating and configuring your Bolt and Heroku app, you're ready for deployment!

-> 💾 Any [triggers created with the CLI](https://api.slack.com/future/triggers#create_cli) for the local "(dev)" version of your app will continue to fire after deploying your app!
+> 💾 The [triggers created with the CLI](https://api.slack.com/future/triggers#create_cli) for the local "(dev)" version of your app will continue to fire after deploying your app!

 #### Push your code